Canada DUI Entry: Visiting Canada with a DUI-OUI

 - How long after a DUI can I visit Canada?

-If you are traveling to Canada with a DUI, you should assume that Canadian immigration officers are stationed at all entry points (airport, ships at a port, border crossing) Canadian government officers will be able review your driver license to see your criminal history on their computers and find out about any pending DUI charge or closed criminal case involving driving while intoxicated.Is DUI the Only Criminal Conviction That Creates a Problem Traveling to Canada?
+If you are traveling to Canada with a DUI, you should assume that Canadian immigration officers are stationed at all entry points (airport, ships at a port, border crossing) Canadian government officers will be able review your driver license to see your criminal history on their computers and find out about any pending DUI charge or closed criminal case involving driving while intoxicated.Our Maine Attorneys at Our Southern Maine Law Firm

-Our Lawyers in Maine, Katherine (Katie) Campbell, Vincent LoConte, and Big John S. Webb, can protect your legal rights if you are charged with personal crimes like battery, assault or sex crimes in Maine.
+Our Lawyers in Maine, Vincent LoConte, and John S. Webb, can protect your legal rights if you are charged with personal crimes like battery, assault, or sex crimes in Maine.
 Ask for an in-person visit with our attorneys in Maine at our Portland or Saco offices.
 Our criminal defense lawyers will quote you fair, honest fees, and offer you a reasonable attorney fee payment plan.Disclaimer: